-Asset protection plans which involve real estate include transferring title to real estate parcels to one or several newly created limited liability companies.
+Asset protection plans that involve real estate include transferring title to real estate parcels to one or several newly created limited liability companies.
 When the real property being transferred to the LLC is subject to a mortgage these title transfers for asset protection purposes raise the issue of so-called “due on sale” clauses in the mortgage agreement.
-Clients are often afraid that their asset protection transfers to an LLC will cause their mortgage lender to accelerate the note and mortgage because the mortgage document states that the note is due in full any time title to the property is changed.

 When an owner changes title to property to a new entity owned by the same owner where the owner remains liable on the note and there is not diminution in the value of the loan security, there is no additional risk or harm to the lender.
 In such cases, a due on sale clause amounts to an adhesion contract and arguably a restraint on trade.
 In any event, as a practical matter, lenders rarely, if ever, detect or enforce a due on sale provision where the borrower changes title to an entity he controls where there is no change in the underlying security.